-- The first three exams will be in-class, while the fourth will be during the finals period. - Make-up exams will only be offered in exceptional circumstances. - You must notify your instructor as early as possible in order to determine an appropriate make-up date.
+• The first two exams will be scheduled for two-hour blocks outside of class, while the third exam will be during the finals period.

+- Make-up exams will only be offered in exceptional circumstances. - You must notify your instructor as early as possible in order to determine an appropriate make-up date.